Carmel Domestic Violence Attorney

-In Indiana, domestic violence is defined as violence between family or household members, including those who share a child in common.
-It is incorporated into the crime of domestic battery, which is defined as a person who knowingly or intentionally touches a family or household member in a rude, insolent, or angry manner or places any bodily fluid or waste on them.
+In Indiana, domestic violence is defined as violence between family or household members, including those who have a child in common.
+It is incorporated into the crime of domestic battery, which is defined as a person knowingly or intentionally touching a family or household member in a rude, insolent, or angry manner or places any bodily fluid or waste on them.

 Domestic Battery Penalties

 A domestic battery charge is a Class A misdemeanor, punishable by up to $5,000 fines and one year in jail.
 However, you can face a Level 6 felony charge if you have a previous, unrelated conviction for battery or strangulation.
 A Level 6 felony is punishable by up to 2.5 years in jail and up to $10,000 fines.

-I understand these penalties seem intimidating, but I am confident in my ability to negotiate your sentence down or get it dismissed altogether.
-As a former prosecutor and trusted attorney in Carmel, I developed strong relationships with most prosecutors in the area, allowing me to work with them friend-to-friend rather than lawyer-to-prosecutor.
-As such, I can increase your chances of walking away with little to no penalties.
+We understand these penalties seem intimidating, but we can confidently handle your case and seek to negotiate your sentence down or get it dismissed altogether.
+As trusted domestic violence attorneys in Carmel, we developed strong relationships with most prosecutors in the area, allowing us to work with them friend-to-friend rather than lawyer-to-prosecutor.
+As such, we can increase your chances of walking away with little to no penalties.

 Defenses to Domestic Violence Charges

-When you speak with me during a free consultation, I can walk you through your options carefully, so you know exactly what you’re getting in to.
-Depending on the details of your case, I can build defense strategies that support your innocence.
-Some examples include:
+When you speak with us during a free consultation, we can carefully walk you through your options, so you know exactly what you’re getting into.
+Depending on the details of your case, we can build defense strategies that support your innocence.

 - False accusation

 - The crime resulted from the victim’s behavior

-- Crime can’t be proven beyond a reasonable doubt
+- The crime can’t be proven beyond a reasonable doubt

-My goal is to form a strong, genuine relationship with you, rather than treating you like just another case number like many lawyers do.
-In order to build an effective, personalized defense strategy and make your experience as smooth as possible, I make the effort to get to know you on a deeper level.
+Our goal is to form a strong, genuine relationship with you, rather than treating you like just another case number as many lawyers do.
+To build an effective, personalized defense strategy and make your experience as smooth as possible, we make the effort to get to know you on a deeper level.

 When your freedom is on the line, courtroom experience matters.
 Attorney Eric Blankenship has tried over a hundred jury trials.